yvesgurcan/deskplan/service/README.md

     npm start

-An Apollo server will start listening for requests at `localhost:4000`.
+An Apollo server will start listening for requests at `localhost:4000` and a MongoDB instance will be started.